GSA-TTS/identity-dev-docs/_pages/testing.md

 1. If necessary, add users to that team by clicking the "Add users" button. **This is the opportunity to add contractors or anyone without a .gov or a .mil**
 1. After creating your team, select the Apps tab.
 This page is where you will find all of the test applications you and your team create.
 1. Select the “Create a new test app” button and fill out the form to register a new application with the Login.gov IdP in the test sandbox environment.
 1. Start testing!
-If you need to troubleshoot an issue that is not covered in the [developer documentation]({% link _pages/index.md %}), please submit a support ticket through the [Partner Support Help Desk](https://zendesk.login.gov).
+1. If you need to troubleshoot an issue that is not covered in the [developer documentation]({% link _pages/index.md %}), please submit a support ticket through the [Partner Support Help Desk](https://zendesk.login.gov).
 We can also add you to our partner support Slack channel and the Login.gov team will help you along the way.
 1. When you're ready to go to production, please [follow our production deployment instructions]({% link _pages/production.md %}).
-We'll manage your application's promotion to production.
-The move to production may take up to two weeks.
+We'll manage your application's promotion to production. **The move to production may take up to two weeks.**

+## If you lost access to a sandbox team

+Login.gov does not manage user accounts.
+If you have lost access to a team:
+* Request someone on your team who still has access to re-add you.
+* If there is no one left with access, contact the partner agency's Login.gov Point of Contact and request that they re-add you to the team.
+* If they are unable to re-add you, request that they open up a ticket through the [Partner Support Help Desk](https://zendesk.login.gov) explaining the situation and confirming that you need access.
+They must include either the issuer or the link to the application configuration.

 ### Creating a public certificate